maximiliansteiger/needToKnow/hardware/hardware.md

 # CPU

 ## A CPU or Central Processing Unit is like the brain of the computer.
 It gets the input (1s and 0s) and culculates all day long.
-The biggest Manufacturers are Intel and AMD which you probaply already know.
+The biggest Manufacturers are Intel and AMD which you probably already know.

 <br>